meh/refr/README.md

 everything else is sent to the referenced object.

 You can also create a reference to an object directly with `Reference.[]`

+<span style="font-size: 42px;">THERE'S ONE DOWNSIDE, YOU CAN'T USE THE REFERENCE OBJECT IN A CASE WHERE YOU CHECK FOR THE CLASS, USE `reference.class` IN THOSE SITUATIONS</span>